 The Audio Masterclass Music Production and Sound Engineering Course starts with studio setup and a basic recording of speech.
 It continues through microphone selection and placement, through equalization, compression and effects, all the way to final mix and master.
-The course concludes with making an industry-standard CD or DVD showreel to promote your professional career.
-All of your Practical Assignment Projects are assessed by Audio Masterclass (Included in assessed versions of the course).Come on the FREE COURSE TOUR
+The course concludes with making an industry-standard CD or DVD showreel, or online video, to promote your professional career.
+All of your practical assignment projects are assessed leading to an Audio Masterclass certificate on successful completion.Come on the FREE COURSE TOUR

 Module 1: Analog & digital audio